Making Your Home Dementia Friendly

 • To help distinguish outside steps, paint a white line around the outside of each one.
 Level out any steps to avoid tripping or falling.

 • Eliminate any clutter or garbage in the garden.
-Lock up toxic, poisonous and sharp items.
+Lock up toxic, poisonous, and sharp items.

-• Lock the garden gate so your loved one can wander around the garden safely and without concern of wandering away.
+• Lock the garden gate so your loved one can wander around the garden safely and without the concern of wandering away.

 As you can see, there are many possible modifications, some small and others more involved.
 Each can contribute to improved safety, independence, improved quality of life, and the opportunity for your loved one to thrive.